sheikens/mcafeeBTCTradeBot/readme.md

 Feel free to send me a Bitcoin Cash donation here (1NLkGPnNbT9iCJ35U9UfsURANtYgNREVtq) or email me if you want to send me something else and I will respond with an address.

+I also have a bot that can read text off images (so you can purchase coin of the week automatically based off his image), or one that takes input of a coin name, and automatically sends off buy + then sell.
+These are for sale at feel free to email me and make an offer (only 5 will be sold).
+(These support multiple exchanges)

 How to use: